What is an effective way of developing a sense of ownership?

 To sustain the training, get employees involved.
 Have them lead meetings where they review the financial statements.
 Give them line item responsibility for expenses over which they have control.
 For example, let the office administrators have responsibility for office supplies on the expense line and have them forecast and report the actuals each month.
-Take every opportunity to teach, teach, and teach.
+Take every opportunity to teach, teach, and teach; it will begin developing ownership skills in the organization.

 Make a Difference

 Making a difference refers simply to allowing your employees to make decisions.
 How do you demonstrate ownership and accountability when you aren't allowed to do this?
 Yes, it’s true—they are going to make wrong decisions from time to time.

 Owners make wrong decisions too.

-Most of the time when you give employees this responsibility, they want to be successful—and they will be, most of the time.
+When you give employees a sense of ownership through decision-making, they often want to be successful—and they will be.
 Don’t let two wrong decisions overshadow 50 right ones.
 The bottom line is people don’t wake up in the morning and say, “I’m really gonna suck at work today!”
 People want to succeed.
 It’s human nature.

 Stake in the Outcome

 This is where the ESOP is part of the equation.
 If you want everything to work according to this plan, there must be some reward for a job done well—and some form of detriment if objectives are unmet.
 This sounds very much like the risks the owner of an organization has!
 Don’t underestimate the power of this.
 It validates employees’ work and makes them part of the business.

 Giving people a stake in the outcome can be done in a variety of ways, such as bonuses, commissions, profit sharing, and—my favorite—an ESOP.
-The reason I like the ESOP so much is because you are actually giving equity to the employees.
+The reason I like the ESOP so much is that you are actually giving equity to the employees.
 For all other forms, make sure you tie their objectives to the decisions they make.
 They can make a difference!
 What they do matters!

 - Share the financials and other data with employees.
 The P&L, balance sheet, cash flow statement, etc.

 - Teach them the business using financial literacy as the tool.